marvukusic/FeedMyRSS/README.md

 2. Tap on an item to view complete news article in popup web browser view.
 ### Refreshing items
 - RSS feed items can be refreshed by pull-to-refresh action.
+### Notifications
+- Allow notifications to get alerts when new items are available in favourited feeds.

 ## Architecture
 This project follows the Model-View-ViewModel (MVVM) pattern for a clean separation of concerns and testable code.
 The key components of the architecture include: